jtanx/fontforge/doc/sphinx/ui/dialogs/prefs.rst

 .. object:: UseCairoDrawing

-   FontForge can use its own drawing routines, or rely on Cairo library in the :doc:`outline glyph view <charview>`.
+   FontForge can use its own drawing routines, or rely on Cairo library in the :doc:`outline glyph view </ui/mainviews/charview>`.
 Using Cairo is slower, but gives smooth curves, and subpixel display precision.
 New setting applies only to windows created afterwards.